 Blend for a few more minutes until combined.

 Ultimately, you’ll want a smooth hazelnut spread that you can store in a jar in the refrigerator for a couple of months.

 The vegan Nutella will thicken a little as it cools in the fridge.
 You can store it in a bowl or a mason jar.

 Hazelnut spread can be part of a nutritious breakfast on a slice of bread or toast.

 You can also have it for a special weekend breakfast with our vegan crepes or as a dip for strawberries and apple wedges.

 It’s also delicious as a snack, spread on a slice of vegan banana bread.

 Hazelnut spread with dark chocolate

 Yes.
-Add 1 to 2 tablespoon to taste.
+Add 1 to 2 tablespoons to taste.
 In this case, you might need to add a little more oil to adjust consistency.

 Yes.
-The spread stores for up to 2 months in the refrigerato and preparing it in advance is actually better as it needs to cool down after blending.
+The spread stores in the refrigerator for up to 2 months, and preparing it in advance is recommended as it needs to cool down after blending.